bSchnepp/Feral/README.md

 be written with a number of commands, and the kernel executes them sequentially without being interrupted to return to usermode without a reason to: this is intended to provide some form of 'inertia' between usermode and kernel-mode, such that a context switch is avoided and thus improving performance.
 Those familiar with graphics programming are likely familiar with a similar concept.
+The idea is that if we enqueue a variety of instructions, preferably on a common, machine-independent bytecode format, we avoid more context switches than absolutely necessary and thus games can use more of the precious 16~17ms they have to render a frame on more useful things, like loading assets, doing more draw commands, networking, AI, etc. This is similar to an GL call like glBindBuffer().
+The operating system's job is to *get out of the way of user mode apps (where security is left intact)*.

 Feral also does not support "legacy" hardware, such as IA-32.
 This is intended to keep development focused on current hardware and to avoid focusing on legacy structures and ideas which would hold back design of the kernel.
-What "legacy" actually means depends on how such a processor is currently being used.
+What "legacy" actually means depends on how such a processor is currently being used: IA-32 CPUs for desktop gaming use are no longer in production, and thus not supported.

 At it's heart, Feral is a hobby project, intended to be useful and fun for learning how to write good C code, building a large, complex project, overall design, systems, and hardware-level programming.
 In addition to this, it's also for fun for me to see how much faster I can get certain applications to run simply by changing platforms and doing minimal effort to port programs over.
 In particular, I would like to see a 5% performance improvement or better for certain open sourced games from the 90s as compared to a particularly prolific desktop operating system in active development from a well-known company in Washington state.
 This is a good and interesting challenge, and aiming at a moving target is more fun.
+Feral is also being developed because bottom-up integration of every system from the operating system and up allows for good optmization, a good foundation in designing new applications on top of it, and a well-known, solid base upon which new things can be built from: this is in contrast to re-using an existing project in where some design choices may not align with the intended use case.
+Building *everything* from the ground up allows us to tailor every piece of the system to our exact needs, and thus trim away unnecessary bloat from design and implementation.
+For example, even needing a multi-user environment for Feral could be debated, as a multi-user environment has no direct benefit for a __personal__ computer, and costs much in performance: consider the performance of an application on Haiku versus a *NIX version on identical systems, specifically in a case where checking user IDs is a common operation (ie, a word processor, where writing and reading files is a fairly common operation).
+If there is only one user for the machine, and we always trust the user knows what they're doing (until they mess with system files), do we really need a multi-user environment?

 ## Design influences?
 Architecturally, Feral is similar to a variety of prior systems originating between 1969 and 1993, with the most obvious being CMU's Mach project, and the Plan 9 project.
 Feral discards the "everything is a file"